Judith Jamison, acclaimed dancer and artistic director of Alvin Ailey company, dies at 81

 "We remember and are grateful for her artistry, humanity and incredible light, which inspired us all," Zunner said.

-Jamison, who was originally from Philadelphia and trained in ballet, began dancing with the Alvin Ailey American Dance Theater in 1965.
+Jamison grew up in Philadelphia and trained there in ballet from a young age.
+At a time when Black dancers were rare in ballet, she began with the Alvin Ailey American Dance Theater in 1965.

-She became one of the company's most famous performers and danced there for 15 years before leaving to perform as a guest artist with other ballet companies and on Broadway, according to the Ailey website.
+Tall, graceful and expressive, she became one of the company's most famous performers and a muse for Ailey.
+Jamison had star turns in two of Ailey's signature dances, "Revelations" and "Cry."
+She danced with the Ailey company for 15 years before leaving to perform on Broadway and as a guest artist with other ballet companies.

-In 1989, she was handpicked by Alvin Ailey to lead the dance troupe, making her the first Black woman to direct a major dance company.
-She served as the company's artistic director for 20 years, the site says.
+Jamison later returned to the Ailey company as its artistic director for 20 years.
+She is widely credited with helping to make it one of the most successful dance companies in the U.S.

-Over her long career, she received a Kennedy Center Honor and was named one of Time Magazine's 100 most influential people.
+As a dancer, choreographer, director and speaker, her distinguished career leaped over barriers of race and gender.